adbrucker/scholar-kpi/README.md

 # Dependencies
 Dependencies are managed by paket, with the exception of
 * the SQLite libraries required by the SQLProvider.
-For Mono, ``configure.sh`` tries to set up everything nicely using a system-wide installed ``Mono.Data.Sqlite.dll``.
+For Mono, ``configure.sh`` tries to set up everything automatically.
   If this fails, please follow the steps documented at the [SQLProvider website](https://fsprojects.github.io/SQLProvider/core/sqlite.html).
 * the ``sqlite3`` binary is used for creating an empty data base used by the SQL type provider